TWC-Software/DaemonMaster/README.md

 - Works with .bat files
 - Automatic service-startup with Windows itself (Manual, Automatic with delay and Disabled works also)
 - Custom username and password for a service
+- Works very well for game servers (tested on DayZ/Arma and Minecraft, but should work well with other games as well; if not, any bug reports are welcome)

 ## Planned Features
 - Command line parameters